Infidel (video game)

 Infidel is an interactive fiction video game published by Infocom in 1983.
 It was written and designed by Michael Berlyn and Patricia Fogleman, and was the first in the "Tales of Adventure" line.
-It was released for the Amstrad CPC, Apple II, Atari 8-bit family, Commodore 64, IBM PC (as a self-booting disk), TRS-80, and TI-99/4A.
-Ports were later published for Macintosh, Atari ST, and Amiga.
+It was released for the Amstrad CPC, Apple II, Atari 8-bit computers, Commodore 64, IBM PC compatibles (as a self-booting disk), TRS-80, and TI-99/4A.
+Ports were later published for Mac, Atari ST, and Amiga.
 Infidel is Infocom's tenth game.